-The THR Clinical Scholars Program committee, chaired by Dr. Charles Ginsburg, Senior Associate Dean, Academic Administration, will review and select candidates, as well as evaluate each scholar’s progress annually.
+The THR Clinical Scholars Program committee, chaired by Dr. Eric Peterson, Vice Provost & Senior Associate Dean for Clinical Research, Vice President for Health System Research, will review and select candidates, as well as evaluate each scholar’s progress annually.
 Particular attention will be paid to consistency in a scholar’s protected time for research, research infrastructure, and clinical/teaching responsibilities.
 Demonstrated progress in research is expected.

 Instructions for Nomination

 Nominations for the Texas Health Resources Clinical Scholars Program may be submitted electronically at any time and should consist of the following:

 - A letter from the nominating department chair or center director indicating: